mcwerki2/GcodeGen/README.md

 * Safety distance
 * Spindle speed
 * Lenght of cut
-* Depth of cut
+* Radius for the cut
 * X / Y / Z Position for the beginn of the cut
 * Direction of the cut
 * Name of the ouput file